Francis Beauvillier

 Talent Analysis

-A speedy forward with great acceleration, Beauvillier was a valued contributor at both ends of the ice for Rimouski.
-His skating ability not only made him dangerous in offensive situations, but also a short-handed threat while taking shifts as a penalty killer.
-Able to make a play at top speed, Beauvillier's game will be much more effective when he adds muscle to his frame.
+A speedy forward with great acceleration, Beauvillier is a valued contributor at both ends of the ice.
+His skating ability not only makes him dangerous in offensive situations, but also a short-handed threat while taking shifts as a penalty killer.
+Able to make a play at top speed, Beauvillier's game will be much more effective when he adds more muscle to his frame.

 Future